 To experiment with single stepping, we will first compile DEMO1.
 C to the target without running it.
 This can be done by clicking the compile button on the task bar.
 This is the same as pressing F5.
+Both of this actions will compile according to the setting of you get to the statement: for(j=0, j< ..., it becomes impractical to single step furtherbecause you would have to press <F8> thousands of times.
+We will use this statement to illustratewatch expressions.

-Both of this actions will compile according to the setting of "Default Compile Mode."
-(See "Default Compile Mode" in Chapter 14, for how to set this parameter.)
+"Default Compile Mode."
+(See "Default Compile Mode" in Chapter 15, for how to set this parameter.)
 Alternatively you may select Compile | Compile to Target from the main menu.

 After the program compiles a highlighted character (green) will appear at the first executable statement of the program.
-Press the <F8> key to single step (or use the toolbar button).
-Each time the <F8> key is pressed, the cursor will advance one statement.
-When you get to the statement:
+Press the $\langle F8 \rangle$ key to single step (or use the toolbar button).
+Each time the $\langle F8 \rangle$ key is pressed, the cursor will advance one statement.
+When